 Inca Best Practices

-If it’s not in GitLab, it never happened We keep all substantive conversations and discussions on GitLab, so we have the entire history of our projects in one place.
-All arrangements made outside of GitLab (Google Meet, Keybase, email, etc.) are to be duplicated on GitLab.
-It is also essential that you reply promptly to all requests on GitLab.
-Generally, we are against one-on-one conversations and ask you to invite other people using Google Calendar or Keybase chat channels.
+If it’s not in GitHub, it never happened We keep all substantive conversations and discussions on GitHub, so we have the entire history of our projects in one place.
+All arrangements made outside of GitHub (Google Meet, Inca Water Cooler, email, etc.) are to be duplicated on GitHub.
+It is also essential that you reply promptly to all requests on GitHub.
+Generally, we are against one-on-one conversations and ask you to invite other people using Google Calendar or Inca Water Cooler chat channels.
 Administrative, personal, and security-sensitive conversations are an exception.